pavel-pimenov/PtokaX/ReadMe.txt

 Please report all bugs on forum or to PPK@PtokaX.org or to me (PPK) on 'PtokaX Admins Hub' dchub://ptokax-lua.damnserver.com:2006

 Note: This version have Lua scripting interface incompatible with all scripts for 0.3.6.0c and older !
-Note: IP to Country database files are available on http://software77.net/geo-ip/ for IPv4 you need 'IPV4 CSV (gz)' and for IPV6 'IPV6 Range (gz)', unpack them unpack them to PtokaX/cfg directory.
+Note: IP to Country database files are available on http://software77.net/geo-ip/ for IPv4 you need 'IPV4 CSV (gz)' and for IPV6 'IPV6 Range (gz)', unpack them to PtokaX/cfg directory.

 Latest PtokaX changelog: http://wiki.PtokaX.org/doku.php?id=changelog